Spice up your inbox with FREE German recipes and a free recipe ebook!

 This soup uses green asparagus.
 In Germany, white asparagus is much more common.
 If you want to make this soup with the white variety, check "Oma says" below for extra tips.

-- Take all the tough ends of the asparagus, which normally throw away (or compost)
+• Take all the tough ends of the asparagus (and peelings if using white asparagus), which normally are thrown away (or composted)

 The resulting broth ramps up the fresh taste of this wonderful spring veggie.